-(Proposal m.g.)
-Several plans (? options?
-BP) to fund this last contribution are currently being discussed with CC-IN2P3 and IN2P3 directorate.
+Several options with several levels of contributions to the overall Hyper-K computing efforts are currently being discussed with CC-IN2P3 and IN2P3 directorate.

 This will also allow us to exploit synergies with Belle-II groups in the context of the already-funded JENNIFER-II European project.